szeighami/FastForwardAttention/README.md

 # FastForwardAttention
 FastForwardAttention (FFA) is a pytorch extention for efficient exact iterative attention implementation for natural language generation.
 It can easily replace iterative attention in huggingface models and improve throughput by 1.7x (see results below).
-It's built by performing gpu utilization optimization on top of [FasterTransformer](https://github.com/NVIDIA/FasterTransformer)'s implementation for faster inference (see results below)
+It's built by performing gpu utilization optimizations on top of [FasterTransformer](https://github.com/NVIDIA/FasterTransformer)'s implementation for faster inference (see results below)

 ## FFA with pytorch
 ### Install